uws-eresearch/drafts/omeka-tools-day-post.md

 > https://github.com/gdevine/SemanticPageMaker

-This might be the long-lost the missing link: a simple semantic CMS which doesn't try to be a complete semantic stack with ontologies etc, it just allows you to define entities realtions and give each type of entity a URI, and let them relate to each other and to be a good Linked Data citizen providing RDF and JSON data.
+This might be the long-lost missing link: a simple semantic CMS which doesn't try to be a complete semantic stack with ontologies etc, it just allows you to define entities realtions and give each type of entity a URI, and let them relate to each other and to be a good Linked Data citizen providing RDF and JSON data.
 Perfect for describing research context.

 And during the afternoon, Gerry worked on making his CMS able to be used for lookups, so for example if we wanted to link an Omeka item to a facility at [HIE] we'd be able to do that via a lookup.
 We're looking at building on work, the [Fill My List][FML] (FML) project started by a team from Open Repositories 2014 on a universal URI lookup service with a consitent API for different sources of truth.
 Since the tools-day Lloyd has installed a UWS copy of FML so we can start experimenting with it with our family of repositories and research contexts.

- Lloyd and Michael both worked on metadata lookups
+*Lloyd and Michael both worked on metadata lookups*.
 Michael got a proof-of-concept UI going so that a user can use auto-complete to find Items rather than having to copy IDs.
+Lloyd got some autocomplete happening via a lookup to Orcid via [FML].

 *PT and Jacqueline chatted about rich semantically-linked  data-sets* like the Dictionary of Sydney.
 In preparation for the workshop, PT tried taking the data from the [Journey to Horseshoe Bend][JTHB] project, which is in a similar format to the Dictionary, putting it in a spreadsheet with multiple worksheets and importing it via a very dodgy [Python Script][xslt2omeka].